pydantic/pydantic-settings/docs/index.md

 #### Change the None Type Parse String

-Change the CLI string value that will be parsed (e.g. "null", "void", "None", etc.) into `None` type(None) by setting `cli_parse_none_str`.
+Change the CLI string value that will be parsed (e.g. "null", "void", "None", etc.) into `None` by setting `cli_parse_none_str`.
 By default it will use the `env_parse_none_str` value if set.
 Otherwise, it will default to "null" if `cli_avoid_json` is `False`, and "None" if `cli_avoid_json` is `True`.